chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ### Adding

-There are couple tricks that makes adding files to a commit a little bit easier if you pay attention to what you are doing.
-For instance you can add all of the changed files to your staging area with:
+There are couple tricks that make adding files to a commit a little bit easier if you pay attention to what you are doing.
+For instance you can add **all** of the changed files to your staging area with:

 ```bash
 git add *
 ```

-You can add all changed files from the current directory using:
+You can add **all** changed files from the current directory using:

 ```bash
 git add .
 ```

 **NOTE**: This can lead to problems if you add files that aren't related to the commit.
-To protect against this you can view which files have pending changes before you add them with:
+To protect against this you can view which files have pending changes **before** you add them with:

 ```bash
 git status